01 of 14

 Have You Heard the News? - The Red Car News Boys Perform

 A few times a day, one of the Red Car Trolleys pulls up Hollywood Boulevard with a train full of Newsies-style singing newsboys.
 The trolley stops at Carthay Circle, and the performers take to the streets.
 It's a typical over-caffeinated, saccharine-sweet Disney show.

 The show includes period songs (and some from the wrong period, such as the circa-1950s "Make 'Em Laugh").
 About halfway through the performance, Mickey Mouse -- the kind with the moving eyes and mouth -- joins the group to sing about chasing his Hollywood dreams.Continue to 14 of 14 below.

 Jazz-Age Jazz - The Five & Dime perform

 Pulling up in a lovely 1920s automobile, the members of the Five & Dime take their instruments onto the street at Carthay Circle and perform a few numbers.
 The band features a female singer who belts out the tunes.
-The music was quite good when I saw them, and unlike the Red Car News Boys, the singing seemed genuinely live.
+The music is quite good and, unlike the Red Car News Boys, the singing seems genuinely live.